neadie/pands-project/README.md

 ## Preparation

 There were 5 key libraries installed.
-Below is a list of the Python SciPy libraries required for this project:
+Below is a list of the Python  libraries required for this project:

-- scipy
 - numpy
 - matplotlib
 - pandas
-- sklearn
 - seaborn